Seremba/learn-django/README.md

 # learn-django
-Learning Django a python framework!
+Learning Django a python framework by cloning discord